ilhamMalik51/chatbot-w-ocr/README.md

 **Answers:** There are several ways to make sure AI Agent can answer correctly.
 * Define or use appropriate persona (system message).
 In my experience, defining a clear rules on what, who, and how an AI Agent answer can directly affect the answer generation of AI Agent.
 * Prompt engineering (prompt message).
-After defining appropriate persona, we also need to define a clear instruction on what we want achieve.
+After defining appropriate persona, I also need to define a clear instruction on what I want achieve.
 For example, "Summarize the following paragraph into 3 sentences."
 * Few-shot Example.
-We can also gives the LLM a few example on how to answer the user question in the prompt.
+I can also gives the LLM a few example on how to answer the user question in the prompt.
 * Retrieval Augmented Generation.
-RAG is a process where we retrieve a relevant or factual context to help LLM answer user's question.
+RAG is a process where I retrieve a relevant or factual context to help LLM answer user's question.
 It has been proven that by providing relevant context in the prompt can help LLM answer more accurately.
 * Tools Calling.
 Tools calling is a process where an LLM recommend the the best possible tool to use based on user question.
 This can help AI agent answer question about real-time data.
 * Implement Agent Flow such as ReAct or Self-ask.
 These two method is an iterative method to help LLM answer correctly.
 This method works by refining the answer at each step until the LLM stops at give the full answer.